ctrlaltdev/illegal-auth-attempts/README.md

 ## Files

-The uncompressed files are available in src/ and the .tar.gz are in archives/
+If you didn't use the fetch script to get you IPs.log and users.log, you can put your auth.log or secure files in import/sources/ (those files are ignored by git, so it won't be uploaded) - then you have to import them - refer to importing section

+If you used the fetch script, put your IPs.log and users.log files in import/ and prefix them to distinguish them from other users' files and devices (please only use letters, numbers, dash and underscore in the prefix - I use a githubusername_devicename pattern)

 ## How and what

 ### Fetching

-The `fetch.sh` script get from /var/log/auth.log the IPs and users of the previous day lines of the log.
+The `fetch/fetch.sh` script get from /var/log/auth.log the IPs and users of the previous day lines of the log.
 Hence it has to be run only once a day to get everything and to not duplicate data.

 Moreover, for it to work, the cron has to be able to read /var/log/auth.log and write in /var/log/

 ### Importing

-If you're fetching IPs and Users on several devices and want to centralize everything on one, you can put your auth.log or secure files in import/sources.
+If you're fetching IPs and Users on several devices and want to centralize everything on one, you can put your auth.log or secure files in import/sources/.

-Then `cp import/sources/filetoimport import/import` then `cd import && ./import.sh`
-This will append the IPs and Users to src/IPs.log and src/users.log
+Please prefix your auth.log or secure files per device in order to distinguish them, I use a githubusername_devicename pattern (only use letters, numbers, dash and underscore in the prefix, or it won't work).

 ### Counting and sorting

-Once enough data gathered, and the IPs.log and users.log moved or copied to src/, the `order.sh` will create unique IPs and users lists, as well as lists with count of their occurences in the original logs, sorted descendingly.
+Once enough data gathered, and the IPs.log and users.log are created in import/, the `IAA.sh` will create unique IPs and users lists, as well as lists with count of their occurences in the original logs, sorted descendingly.

 ### Prerequisites